Demographics of the United Arab Emirates: Languages

 Arabic is the official language.
+Emirati people speak Gulf Arabic.
 English is the most used language amongst expatriates and in business.
 Arabic is the main medium of instruction at all levels of schooling in government schools, while English is taught as a second language and used for teaching technical or scientific subjects.
 Private schools can follow a different curriculum (British, American, French, Pakistani, etc.) and use a different language.
+Many other languages are spoken in the UAE due to immigration (see table).
+In 2019, Abu Dhabi included Hindi as third official court language.
+Currently, the UAE government provides lectures and tests to obtain a driving license in Urdu, Hindi, Malayalam, Tamil and Bengali, besides Arabic and English.